vvr25/mywebclass-simulation-intermediate/sprint_1_project_analysis.md

 - Calculating storage and bandwidth requirements for a given number of users
 - Metrics to measure: user capacity, concurrent user capacity, storage requirements, and bandwidth requirements.

-# Assignment Instructions

-## Step 1 - Create a rough draft of Themes, Initiatives, and Epics for the project:

-### Read the project requirements below and the Project Analysis Scenario Section after these instructions:

-Conduct legal research for the website, implement necessary changes, perform testing and resolve any issues that arise.
-Conduct research and implement internationalization features for the website, perform testing and resolve any issues that arise.
-Conduct SEO research, implement changes, perform testing and resolve any issues that arise.
-Conduct web accessibility research, implement changes, perform testing and resolve any issues that arise.
-Develop a responsive content template and homepage for the website.
-Implement GDPR requirements with Google Analytics using Consent API and Javascript.
-Develop and perform testing with automated tests that can be used to measure site performance in the browser using Playwright.
-Set up a deployment that all members of your team can see to view the progress of the sprint.
-Measure deployment times and research ways to improve them and implement measurable improvements.
-Measure automated test times and research ways to improve them and implement measurable improvements.
-Create easy-to-understand and reliable instructions for installing the project on the developers' Mac or Windows computer.
-Create easy-to-understand instructions and scripts to deploy the project and, if necessary, how to set up the development server.
 ## Step 2 - Break Down Epics into Smaller User Stories:

 - Divide the epics into smaller user stories to make it easier to manage the project and track progress.